Smoked pork tenderloin.

 Grill-Smoked Pork Tenderloin

 Transform ordinary roasted pork tenderloin into smoky, juicy succulence loaded with a variety of flavor profiles.
 Smoking the tenderloin low and slow for about an hour, transforms this tender cut of meat into a scrumptious star dish or a melt in your mouth sandwich.
+Smoked pork tenderloin has turned into an instant family favorite, and it couldn’t be simpler!

 Follow the steps below and let me know what you think.